amitvsuryavanshi04/8x8_vedic_multiplier/README.md

 Crosswise Multiplication: Multiplying the crosswise bits and adding them appropriately.
 Summation: Summing the vertically and crosswise obtained products to get the final product.

+ ## Objectives

+Understand and apply the Urdhva Tiryakbhyam Sutra.
+Compare its efficiency with traditional multiplication.
+Implement the sutra in various problems.
+Explore its educational benefits.

 ## Comparative Analysis

 Efficiency: The sutra is faster than traditional long multiplication by combining steps.